zukulent0/Swap-League/rules.md

 - The overall schedule of the league should be determined by the time the league starts
 - This means that each person's weekly matchup for Weeks 1-4 will be on display and it is up to the players to contact their opponent to schedule a good time to match
 - Scheduling for D League will be different if it runs Swiss since the current round needs to finish before determining the schedule for the next round
 - Please message the Tournament Organizer (me) when you and your opponent have agreed on a match time.
-Ideally use the HD #pptleague channel.
+Ideally use the HD #tourneys channel.
 - Since this league is an international one, we do not have a default match time because it may not be ideal for all players
 - **If you do not set up a time to play your opponent, you will forfeit that match!
 If you do not schedule your match a second time then you will be disqualified from the league!**
 - DO NOT BE LATE for your matches.
 If you are late for more than 15 minutes you forfeit the set.